vijayrnadar/katas2023/ReadMe.md

 ### 8.8.2.
 Context

- Reservation system needs to scalable to met demand of 1million lus users.
+ The reservation system needs to be scalable to meet the demand of 1 million plus users.

 ### 8.8.3.
 Decision

-After careful evaluation and consideration, we have decided to adopt eventual consistency .
+After careful evaluation and consideration, we have decided to adopt eventual consistency.
 This decision is based on the following factors:
-- With distributed applciation and eventual consistency services can be scalable and good in performance
+- With distributed application and eventual consistency services can be scalable and good in performance
 - Latency can be reduced.
-- Applciation becomes more responsive
+- Application becomes more responsive

 ### 8.8.4.
 Consequences

 The decision to eventual consistency  has the following consequences:
-- Development team needs to be trained
+The development team needs to be trained
-- Handling distributed transaction is tricky
+- Handling distributed transactions is tricky
 - Error handling is complex but can be